MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/merge-replication-cannot-support-centralized-subscriber-topologies.md

 - Two or more publications in two or more publisher databases at the same publishing server instance.
 - Two or more publications in two or more publisher databases at different publishing server instances.

-Merge replication does not support the central subscriber model.
+Merge replication doesn't support the central subscriber model.
 The merge agents were not designed or tested to work in this scenario.
 The only supported topology is the topology in which each subscriber database synchronizes with a single merge publication.
 Consider the following:

 > [!NOTE]
 > This applies to all versions of Microsoft SQL Server.